Leonardo05Uni/Half-CarModel/README.md

    - Then the RMS acceleration would be generated automatically
    - At last the plottings including `Body Heave vs Time`, `Body Pitch vs Time`, `Passenger Vertical Accel (x={seat_x} m from CG)` and `Unsprung (wheel) accelerations`
      would be generated.

+## Numerical Methods Implementation

+1. **Root finding**
+   Location -- `Masterfile.py`, function: `find_equilibrium()`

+   It solves the equation of the suspension system when it is at equilibrium state, when total force=0
+   Uses the scipy.optimize.root_scalar() to determine the height of steady-state ride before dynamic simulation.

+3. **Ordinary Differential Equations (ODEs)**
+   Location -- `car_model_5.py`, function: `rhs_car()`

+   Defines the governing motion equations for the car model including heave, pitch and wheel vertical motion. etc.
+   Integrated over time by using `scipy.integrate.solve_ivp` with RK45 Method.

+5. **Regression**
+   Location -- `road_profile.py`, function: `generate_bumpy_road()`

+   It uses interpolation techniques (`scipy.interpolate.interp1d`) to make the height points of discrete road smoother.
+   It generates continuous road surfaces including bumps, potholes and random roughness.

 ## RMS Acceleration and Ride Comfort Analysis